Privacy policy

 3. Personal data that Properta processes

 Properta processes personal data when necessary for the purposes described below.
 The purpose of use determines what type of data Properta collects and processes.
-Also, the data that Properta processes may vary based on which of its services are used and how they are used.
-Thus, one can also himself affect the way we process one’s data.
+Additionally, the data that Properta processes may vary depending on which services are utilized and the manner in which they are utilized.
+Thus, an individual may also influence the way their personal data is processed.

 The data may consist, among others, of the following:

-Name and contact details, such as first name and surname, address, phone number and email.
+Name, represented entity and contact details, such as given name and surname, address, phone number, email, and organisation/company/authority and title.

-Other demographic information, such as social security/identification number of private individuals.
+Other demographic information, such as a social security/identification number of a private individual.

-Client relationship information, such as any information on assignments, invoicing and payment information, client feedback, communication and cancellation information.
+Client/co-operation relationship information, such as any information on assignments, invoicing and payment information, client feedback, communication and cancellation information, as well as other information concerning communication and cooperation.

-Interest and profiling information, such as information received from the person themselves about their professional interests.
+Interest and profiling information, such as information received from the person themself about their professional interests.

 Marketing bans.